TALAVIYAJAY/chatslack/README.md

 ✅ **Deployed on Render** – Fully hosted backend with a user-friendly Slack authentication page.
 ✅ **Secure & Scalable** – Built with Django and PostgreSQL for efficient message storage and retrieval.

+Your architecture design looks great!
+Here is the corrected presentation:

+---

 ## **Architecture Design**

 This system consists of the following key components:

-User Interaction (Slack):
+### **User Interaction (Slack)**

-Users send messages to the Slack chatbot in a channel.
+- Users send messages to the Slack chatbot in a channel.

-Django Backend (Deployed on Render):
+### **Django Backend (Deployed on Render)**

-The Django app receives and processes the Slack messages.
+- The Django app receives and processes the Slack messages.
-It fetches the last 5 user-bot interactions from the PostgreSQL database for context.
+- It fetches the last 5 user-bot interactions from the PostgreSQL database for context.

-PostgreSQL Database (Deployed on Render):
+### **PostgreSQL Database (Deployed on Render)**

-Stores chat history, including user inputs and bot responses.
+- Stores chat history, including user inputs and bot responses.

-Hugging Face API (LLaMA 3 Model):
+### **Hugging Face API (LLaMA 3 Model)**

-The user query and conversation history are sent to the Hugging Face LLaMA 3 model to generate a response.
+- The user query and conversation history are sent to the Hugging Face LLaMA 3 model to generate a response.

-Slack API (Response Delivery):
+### **Slack API (Response Delivery)**

-The bot's response is sent back to the Slack channel.
+- The bot's response is sent back to the Slack channel.

+---

 #### **Flow**
-- User sends a message on Slack.-
+1. User sends a message on Slack.
-- Django backend processes the message and retrieves the last 5 conversations from PostgreSQL.
+2. Django backend processes the message and retrieves the last 5 conversations from PostgreSQL.
-- The query and history are sent to Hugging Face for response generation.
+3. The query and history are sent to Hugging Face for response generation.
-- The response is sent back to Slack and saved in the database.
+4. The response is sent back to Slack and saved in the database.

+---

 #### **Tech Stack**
 - **Backend**: Django (Python)
 - **Database**: PostgreSQL
 - **LLM**: Hugging Face LLaMA 3
 - **Hosting**: Render
 - **Messaging**: Slack API

 ## **Setup & Installation**